ibm-cloud-docs/pattern-db2-sap-vpc/resiliency-design.md

 ![Dual AZ resilience approach for Highly Available SAP with Db2 on IBM Cloud VPC](/images/sap-db2-vpc-HLA-2AZ+sap.drawio.svg "Dual AZ resilience approach for Highly Available SAP with Db2 on IBM Cloud VPCs"){: caption="Dual AZ resilience approach for Highly Available SAP with Db2 on IBM Cloud VPC" caption-side="bottom"}

-Solutions needing to also provide disaster recovery are recommended to review the documentation provided here:
+Solutions needing to also provide disaster recovery are recommended to review this documentation:

 [Planning Disaster Recovery for SAP solutions on IBM Cloud](/docs/sap?topic=sap-disaster-recovery-design-considerations-overview).